All Episodes

 Why would that make any difference?

-I mean, this this uh if if there's another state that's pretty comparable to Illinois in this regard, and that's New Jersey.
+I mean, there's another state that's pretty comparable to Illinois in this regard, and that's New Jersey.

-So I I don't know why they're all worried in Chicago about what this is gonna mean.
+So I don't know why they're all worried in Chicago about what this is going to mean.

-I can understand them not wanting Blago to make the appointment Obama's Senate seat while he's in jail, not because of how it would make him look, by the way, but because of how it would taint the appointee given all of this.
+I can understand Them not wanting Blago to make the appointment of Obama's Senate seat while he's in jail, not because of how it would make him look, by the way, but because of how it would taint the appointee given all of this.

-First question the appointee would be asked, Well, what did you give Governor Blogevich in exchange for the nomination?
+First question he appointee would be asked, well, what did you give Governor Blagojevich in exchange for the nomination?

 And then there would be a little bit of a media investigation.